Behind the lens

 Rather than moving on, I began documenting what was happening.

 Being confronted with a “terrible” credit “score” — and the resulting restriction of access in a world where credit is often a necessity — was something I chose to challenge.
-Not by disengaging, and not necessarily by paying what I was told I owed, but by understanding the system, questioning its accuracy, and taking control of my own record.
+Not by disengaging, and not necessarily by paying what I was told I owed, but by understanding the system, questioning its accuracy, and taking control of my own records and personal data.